 SEARCH UNIVERSITY LIBRARIES

-Faculty who wish to use exemplary student work in their classrooms should first obtain permission [link] from the student who created it.
+Faculty who wish to use exemplary student work in their classrooms should first obtain permission from the student who created it.
+See the link below for an example release form.

 Works made for hire are defined by the University and by U.S. Law as "work[s] prepared by an employee within the scope of his or her employment," or certain works "specially ordered or commissioned" if the parties so agree in writing.
 Therefore, students and other University employees do not own the copyright to work prepared as part of on-campus jobs or for which they receive a stipend.
 Other ownership restrictions may be detailed in a contract or other agreement.